Gas line help in Central Florida

 Getting a new gas stove, dryer, water heater, or fireplace is exciting — but without a proper gas connection, that appliance isn't going anywhere.
 Whether you're upgrading from electric or replacing an older unit, a gas appliance hookup requires a licensed professional who understands the codes, the risks, and the right way to make the connection safely.
 One wrong fitting or improper installation can lead to gas leaks, carbon monoxide exposure, or worse.

 Lapin Services has been Central Florida's trusted plumbing and gas line specialist since 1958.
 Our licensed technicians handle every gas appliance hookup from start to finish — assessing your existing supply line, making the connection to code, testing for leaks, and confirming your appliance is operating safely before we leave.
-With more than 200 years of combined technical experience and a 4.9-star rating from over 1,000 Florida homeowners and businesses, you can count on Lapin to do it right the first time.
+With more than 200 years of combined technical experience and a 4.9-star rating from over 1,000 Florida homeowners and businesses, you can count on Lapin to do the work in a way we can stand behind.

 Problems We Solve